Collecting Workers’ Compensation after Contracting an Occupational Disease

 If You Developed an Occupational Illness, our Philadelphia Workers’ Compensation Lawyers Can Help

-For more than three decades, Larry Pitt & Associates has helped injured and ill Philadelphia workers obtain the compensation they need in order to start their path to recovery.
+For more than three decades, Larry Pitt & Associates, P.C. has helped injured and ill Philadelphia workers obtain the compensation they need in order to start their path to recovery.
 We want to help you, too.
 Please call 1-888-748-8529 or fill out our contact form to make an appointment with a dedicated Philadelphia workers’ compensation lawyer to discuss the effects of your exposure and the condition your job.
 We proudly represent clients throughout Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County.